Kidnapping of Emily Damari: Captivity

 After being blindfolded and forced into her own car, Damari was taken to Shifa Hospital, where a doctor, who introduced himself as "Dr. Hamas", operated on her.
 When she woke up from her surgery, she realized that she was missing two fingers and her leg wound was not properly stitched.
 Damari was held for 40 days with Ziv Berman, then with Doron Steinbrecher and Romi Gonen.
 They were at times housed in humanitarian shelters designated for displaced Gazans, and were later separated.

 At times, they received medical help, including a bottle of iodine, but they spent significant stretches of time underground without daylight.
 Damari received care for her wounds from fellow hostage Romi Gonen, who was a veterinary nurse, but a scar from an 'open, festering wound' did not heal for months.
 Damari and Gonen were transferred together dozens of times between various hiding places above and below ground.
 Gonen said when they were held together with five women, as when they were held with 11 others, Damari "would always eat the least so everyone would have enough food."

 Damari said she hid her homosexuality from her Hamas captors, adding that she asked one of them what he would do if he discovered his brother was homosexual, and he responded "I would kill him".
 She said her captors nicknamed her 'John Cena', because she often performed physical exercises to relieve stress, notably up to 600 sit-ups each morning, as well as 'Fuduli', Arabic for 'curious', because she asked questions about how they built the tunnels and their funding.
 She raised morale among her fellow captives in Hamas tunnels, one day organizing a "lice competition" between lice plucked from their heads.

 Damari said she saw her mother on Israeli television, nine months into captivity.
 Damari later told the British Prime Minister she was held on UNRWA premises.
 Damari turned 28 while in captivity.
 Damari was informed of her release the day before it happened.

 Release

 Emily Damari, along with two other female hostages, arriving in Israel following their 19 January 2025 release.
 Damari is the freed hostage in a green suit (second to exit the vehicle).

-Damari, Gonen and Steinbrecher were released as part of a truce between Israel and Hamas in January 2025.
-They were exchanged for 90 Palestinian prisoners.
+On 19 January 2025 Damari, Gonen and Steinbrecher were released as part of a truce between Israel and Hamas.
+They were part of the first exchange were hostages, civilians and IDF soldiers, were released exchanged for 90 Palestinian prisoners.
 Prime Minister Keir Starmer described Damari's release as "wonderful and long-overdue news".
 Foreign secretary David Lammy said he had grown close to Damari's family.

+Damari and the two other hostages were determined to be in stable and good overall condition by Israeli medical officials who gave all three hostages extensive medical checks.
+All three were released a week from the hospital after their release and were transferred to the Kfar Maccabiah hotel and convention center for further care alongside their families.